Stanisław Mikołajczyk: Later life

-Mikołajczyk, who would have likely become Prime Minister had the election been honest, immediately resigned from the government in protest.
+Mikołajczyk, who would likely have become Prime Minister had the election been honest, immediately resigned from the government in protest.
 Facing arrest, he left the country in October.
 Winston Churchill, upon seeing him in London, remarked: "I am surprised you made it out alive."
 In London, the Polish government in exile regarded him as a traitor for having co-operated with the Communists.
 He emigrated to the United States, where he died in 1966.

 In June 2000, his remains were returned for burial in Poland.
 His papers are in the Hoover Institution on War, Revolution and Peace at Stanford University.

 A film, The Right to Vote (O Prawo Głosu, 2008, directed by Janusz Petelski), tells the story of Mikołajczyk's (played by Adam Ferency) struggle.